CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

 Update Retriever enables you to import updates to your repository from a local location or network share.
 Once the updates are in the repository, you can assign them to specific systems and deploy them to multiple computers.

+!!! info ""
-?>Update packages cannot be deployed until they are assigned to one or more systems.
+   Update packages cannot be deployed until they are assigned to one or more systems.
 For more information, see section 3.3.3.3.1 Assigning Systems.

 To import updates, do the following: